Formazan

-The formazans are compounds of the general formula [R-N=N-C(R')=N-NH-R"], formally derivatives of formazan [H_{2}NN=CHN=NH], unknown in free form.
+The formazans are compounds of the general formula [R\sN=N\sC(R')=N\sNH\sR"], formally derivatives of formazan [H2NN\sCHN=NH], unknown in free form.

 Formazan dyes are artificial chromogenic products obtained by reduction of tetrazolium salts by dehydrogenases and reductases.
 They have a variety of colors from dark blue to deep red to orange, depending on the original tetrazolium salt used as the substrate for the reaction.

 Structure and reactivity

-Formazans are intensely colorful compounds characterized by the following structure: [-N=N-C(R)=N-NH-], and are closely related to azo (−N=N−) dyes.
+Formazans are intensely colorful compounds characterized by the following structure: [\sN=N\sC(R)=N\sNH\s], and are closely related to azo (\sN=N\s) dyes.
 Their structure was first defined in 1892, by von Pechmann and by Bamberger and Wheelwright independently.
 Their deep colour and redox chemistry derive from their nitrogen-rich backbone.

 Formazans have a high tautomeric and conformational flexibility.
 Due to the two alternating double bonds in the backbone, formazans can exist in four possible isomeric forms: syn, s-cis (closed form); syn, s-trans (open form); anti, s-cis; and anti, s-trans (linear form).

 1,5-disubstituted formazans can exist as two tautomers (1 and 2 in the image below).
 Upon deprotonation, the formed anion (3) is stabilized by resonance.
-With transition metal ions (Cu^{2+}, Co^{3+}, Ni^{2+}, Zn^{2+}, etc), formazans form highly coloured complexes (chelates).
+With transition metal ions (Cu(2+), Co(3+), Ni(2+), Zn(2+), etc), formazans form highly coloured complexes (chelates).

 Due to their ability to react with both strong acids and bases, formazans can be considered amphoteric.

 Oxidation of such compounds results in their conversion into colorless tetrazolium salts.
 Among the various oxidants used are mercuric oxide, nitric acid, isoamyl nitrite, N-bromo succinimide, potassium permanganate, lead tetra-acetate and t-butyl hypochlorite.
 Depending on the conditions, tetrazolium salts can be reduced to form tetrazolyl radicals or formazan: